 More than France, I found the Netherlands has become more of a copy-culture of the United States or a feeble attempt at that.
 The shows on TV, the phrases used in the streets, the clothes they wear, the thug adulation, the mimicking of purported systemic racism, the politics, all reeked of American derivatives.
 Do not tell them because they will fight you tooth and nail on the subject.

-The Netherlands is clean, much cleaner than the U.S., reminding me a bit of the Swiss.
+The Netherlands is clean, much cleaner than the U.S., reminding me a bit of Switzerland.
 Everything has its place.
 No runaway debris.
 No dilapidated people or places that jumped out.
 It is a well-organized country.

 Driving in The Netherlands requires special considerations.
 The speed limit on roads changes rapidly and unexpectedly, with cameras ready to capture your every minute infraction.
 One kilometer over the speed limit is enough to record you.
 You must download a special application, only available through the local App Store, to get alerts about where those cameras are located.
 Some are mobile cameras, changing location at a moment’s notice.
 Expect to get ticketed, sent right to your home for your convenience.

 Life in The Netherlands has not changed much.
 The population density seems to have increased, but I saw no notable change in people’s behavior from thirty years back.
 They live in the same beautiful medieval houses, enduring twenty-three weeks of rain per year amidst lush farmland and beautiful waterways.
 Their skins were weathered and leathered by the rain and cold they faced, driving their bikes to school and work.
 The Dutch are generally in shape, their two-hour average exercise coming not from a treadmill but their bike rides and walking.
 Life has seemingly stood still, yet not necessarily for the worse.